lelsheri/system-v10/attributions.md

-## Revalue ERP includes these public works
+## Revalue includes these public works

-For Revaluesoft Framework, please see attributions.md at https://github.com/elba7r/frameworking-v10/
+For Revalue Framework, please see attributions.md at https://github.com/elba7r/frameworking-v10/

 #### Images